anjumArnab/core_dart/README.md

 ### double

-Used to represent fractional numbers
-Supports 64 bit as specified by the IEEE 754 standard
+Used to represent fractional numbers.
+Supports 64-bit as specified by the IEEE 754 standard.
 ``` dart
 void main() {
   double y = 5.75;